 Smoking served an important social function in Mississippian society, as may be seen in the intricate details of this piece.
 The man is holding a large ceramic vessel that serves as a pipe bowl.
 The round hole in the back of the man would have been an attachment point for a tube, probably made of river cane, which acted as the pipe stem.

 Notice details of the man’s face and hairstyle.
-The style is reminiscent of a famous sandstone seated male figure known as Sandy, also in our collections.
+The style is reminiscent of a famous sandstone seated male effigy figure, also in our collections.

 Raven (?)
 Effigy Pipe